michaelruocco/idv/README.md

 *  Use identity data to determine method eligibility

-*  Remove default values for duration and max attempts for eligible methods and use object mother pattern with methods

 *  Add dynamo db persistence of identity data (phone numbers / emails / devices / accounts)

 *  Create physical PINsentry device loader and populate pinsentry devices onto identity